 2) if the child is determined to be severely handicapped as a result of a physical or biochemical abnormality.

 Termination of pregnancy can only be legally performed by registered doctors at gazetted hospitals or in The Family Planning Association of Hong Kong.
-Performing an illegal abortion or abortion by oneself or in a doctor’s clinic is liable to fine and imprisonment of both patient and doctor.
+Performing an illegal abortion or abortion by oneself or in a doctor’s clinic is liable to fine and imprisonment of both the patient and doctor.
 In order to perform an abortion legally, Hong Kong Government Forms 1 and 3 need to be signed by two registered doctors, one of which should be the doctor performing the procedure (usually a gynecologist).
-In order to get an abortion, you will therefore need to obtain a referral from a gynecologist: referrals can be obtained from the Family Planning Association, The Department of Health (Maternal and Child Health Centres) or from a private doctor.
+This means that to get an abortion, you will need to obtain a referral from a gynecologist: referrals can be obtained from the Family Planning Association, The Department of Health (Maternal and Child Health Centres), or from a private doctor.

 What is the time limit for having an abortion in Hong Kong?

-In Hong Kong, termination of pregnancy can only be performed before 24 weeks unless it is necessary to save the life of the pregnant woman.
+In Hong Kong, termination of pregnancy can only be performed within 24 weeks of pregnancy unless it is necessary to save the life of the pregnant woman.
 However, each medical provider, the doctor or hospital, may have different time limits.
 See below for more details.

-What are the choices for termination of pregnancy in Hong Kong?
+What are the options for abortion in Hong Kong?

 There are two ways to perform an early pregnancy termination; a medical procedure and a surgical procedure.
 Below are the specifics of each procedure, including the risks and side effects.

 The Procedure: What to Expect